awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 When you use AWS CloudFormation to update an Amazon EBS volume that modifies `Iops`, `Size`, or `VolumeType`, there is a cooldown period before another operation can occur\.
 This can cause your stack to report being in `UPDATE_IN_PROGRESS` or `UPDATE_ROLLBACK_IN_PROGRESS` for long periods of time\.

-Amazon EBS does not support modifying a Magnetic volume\.
-For more information, see [Requirements for Modifying EBS Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/modify-volume-requirements.html)\.

 Amazon EBS does not support sizing down an Amazon EBS volume\.
 AWS CloudFormation will not attempt to modify an Amazon EBS volume to a smaller size on rollback\.

 Some common scenarios when you might encounter a cooldown period for Amazon EBS include: